felixbrunner/fevd-network/README.md

-# fevd-network
+# euraculus
-files for FEVD paper data
+a collection of notebooks to analyse fevd results in financial data